On isometry and isometric embeddability between ultrametric Polish spaces: Jump operators

 Coming back to our operator for quasi-orders \( S \mapsto S^\inj \), it is immediate to check that \( S \leq_B S^{\cf} \leq_B S^{\inj} \), that \( S \) is an analytic quasi-order if and only if so is \( S^{\inj} \) (but the analogous statement with analytic replaced by Borel is not true, see Propositions~\ref{prop:Q} and~\ref{prop:P(omega)}), and that \( S \mapsto S^{\inj} \) is monotone with respect to \( \leq_B \), i.e.\ it is really a jump operator.
 From these observations and Lemma~\ref{lemmacf} it immediately follows that in many cases the new jump operator strictly increases the complexity of the quasi-order which it is applied to.

 \begin{corollary} If \( S \) is a suitable Borel quasi-order (i.e.\ \( S \) satisfies the hypothesis of Lemma~\ref{lemmacf}), then \( S <_B S^{\inj} \). \end{corollary}

 We now start a detailed analysis of the new jump operator \( S \mapsto S^{\inj} \), and compare it to the one introduced by Rosendal.
-In particular, we show the following. \begin{enumerate}[(A)] \item For extremely simple quasi-orders \( S \), like equality on an arbitrary standard Borel space, we get \( S^{\cf} \sim_B S^{\inj} \) (Proposition~\ref{prop:simple}). \item If a Borel quasi-order \( S \) is combinatorially simple, like an equivalence relation or a wqo, then \( S^{\inj} \) remains Borel (Corollaries~\ref{cor:equivalencerelation} and~\ref{cor:injonwqo}). \item There are not too complicated Borel quasi-orders \( S \) (e.g.\ the usual ordering on the rationals\footnote{Here we endow \( \QQ \) with the discrete topology to make it a Polish space.} \( \QQ \), or the inclusion relation \( \subseteq \) on \( \pow(\omega) \)) such that \( S^{\inj} \) is analytic non-Borel.
+In particular, we show the following. \begin{enumerate}[(A)] \item For extremely simple quasi-orders \( S \), like equality on an arbitrary standard Borel space, we get \( S^{\cf} \sim_B S^{\inj} \) (Proposition~\ref{prop:simple}). \item If a Borel quasi-order \( S \) is combinatorially simple, like an equivalence relation or a wqo, then \( S^{\inj} \) remains Borel (Corollaries~\ref{cor:equivalencerelation} and~\ref{cor:injonwqo}). \item There are not too complicated Borel quasi-orders \( S \) (e.g.\ any linear order on $\omega$ which is isomorphic to \( \QQ \), or the inclusion relation \( \subseteq \) on \( \pow(\omega) \)) such that \( S^{\inj} \) is analytic non-Borel.
 In fact, we can have both upper and lower \( S^{\inj} \)-cones which are \( \boldsymbol{\Sigma}^1_1 \)-complete, and also the associated equivalence relation \( E_{S^{\inj}} \) can be analytic non-Borel (Propositions~\ref{prop:Q} and~\ref{prop:P(omega)}). \item However, if \( S \) is Borel then all \( E_{S^{\inj}} \)-equivalence classes are Borel (Theorem~\ref{th:S^inj not complete}).
 In particular, \( S^{\inj} \) is not complete for analytic quasi-orders. \item Moreover, there are also Borel quasi-orders \( S \) such that \( S^{\inj} \) is analytic non-Borel but their associated equivalence relation \( E_{S^{\inj}} \) still remains Borel (Corollary~\ref{cor:restrictedP(omega)}). \item There exist Borel quasi-orders \( S \) such that \( S^{\cf} <_B S^{\inj} \) but \( E_{S^{\cf}} \sim_B E_{S^{\inj}} \) (Proposition~\ref{prop:associatedeqrel}). \end{enumerate}

 Most of these results will be used to analyze the isometric embeddability relation between ultrametric Polish spaces with well-ordered set of distances.
 However, some of them are also of independent interest.
 For instance, Corollary~\ref{cor:restrictedP(omega)} provides simple combinatorial examples of an analytic quasi-order \( S \) such that its associated equivalence relation \( E_S \) is Borel without \( S \) being Borel itself.
 Proposition~\ref{prop:P(omega)} and Theorem~\ref{th:S^inj not complete} also allow us to construct new examples of analytic quasi-orders \( S \) which are not Borel but still have the property that \( S <_B S^{\cf} \) (Corollary~\ref{cor:newexamplesofjump}): these examples are of a different type with respect to those considered in~\cite[Section 4]{Camerlo2007}, as they do not satisfy the hypothesis of~\cite[Corollary 4.3]{Camerlo2007}.